Milad-Mrz/Github-101/README.md

 Here is a summary of commands for pushing, pulling, and branching after connecting your local machine to Github. <br />
 ## Utilizing git for teamwork and file management
 **Clone:** <br />
-this is used to copy the remote version (on Github) and make a local copy. <br />
+Clone will copy the remote version of data and make a local copy. <br />

 **Method I:** <br />
 Clone or download the existing repository from git: <br />